 JAG: In "The Martin Baker Fan Cub", paraplegic Vietnam veteran Roscoe Martin (from "King of the Fleas") has been placed in a secured psychiatric ward in a VA hospital, rather than in prison due to Harmís lawyering skills.
 Now heís charged with second degree murder for the death of a fellow patient who jumped out of a window.
 While the hospital isnít outright bad, itís understaffed.
 Roscoe, quite obviously, donít like being institutionalized there, is described by a doctor as the most disruptive patient, and he makes an escape with a few other patients.

 Averted in House, when House eventually checks into a mental hospital in the finale of season 5.
 It doesn't look very promising from the outside, but the staff are honestly trying to help him - the biggest issue is House accepting the help.
 The other patients prove to be interesting influences on House.
-The outside looked foreboding because it was an abandoned ex-bedlam house, called Greystone Park Psychiatric Hospital.
+The outside looked foreboding because it was an ex-bedlam house, called Greystone Park Psychiatric Hospital.
 (Greystone is still in business, but has been extensively renovated and keeps up with modern treatment techniques.)

 The eponymous house in Bedlam, although it's being turned into luxury apartments.

 MacGyver: In "A Prisoner of Conscience", Mac fakes insanity so he can infiltrate a Russian mental hospital to break out a political dissident.

 Subverted in The Millennium Trilogy- the children's psychiatric unit wasn't one of these as such... but Lisbeth Salander got special treatment.
 It's implied that there was a conspiracy to turn her Troubling Unchildlike Behaviour into serious mental disability, through psychological torture